 I Have a Dream Today

 Dream groups can have many different forms, and their structure can vary depending on how many people are involved, where the meetings take place, and how well the members know each other.
-The members of my group are quite comfortable with each other, and we have chosen to meet monthly, in a different person’s home each time.
-We begin with a potluck meal, and while we’re eating we take turns talking about the significant events in our lives.
-This is quite important, as it gives us a context to evaluate the significance of dream images.
-We also usually spend a short time discussing “meta-dream” issues—things like methods for improving dream recall, the phenomenon of lucid dreaming, or insights from a book one of us has read.
+Although I’m not currently in a dream group, I’ve been in several over the years.
+Typically the members of my groups were quite comfortable with each other, and chose to meet monthly, in a different person’s home each time.
+We’d begin with a potluck meal, and while we were eating we’d take turns talking about the significant events in our lives.
+This is quite important, as it gave us a context to evaluate the significance of dream images.
+We also usually spent a short time discussing “meta-dream” issues—things like methods for improving dream recall, the phenomenon of lucid dreaming, or insights from a book one of us had read.

-Next we take a moment to center ourselves and mark the transition from ordinary discussion into dream work.
-Each person then very briefly shares a recent dream, and we determine who has a dream they’d like to examine in detail.
-Time permitting, we discuss two or three of these dreams using the principles from Taylor’s book and the “if it were my dream…” language.
-We finish with another simple centering exercise to mark the end of our dream discussion.
+Next we’d take a moment to center ourselves and mark the transition from ordinary discussion into dream work.
+Each person would then very briefly share a recent dream, and we’d determine who had a dream they’d like to examine in detail.
+Time permitting, we’d discuss two or three of these dreams using the principles from Taylor’s book and the “if it were my dream…” language.
+We’d finish with another simple centering exercise to mark the end of our dream discussion.

 Don’t Dream It’s Over

-Our meetings are not uniformly successful in revealing the inner workings of our minds, but more often than not, we all leave feeling we’ve learned a great deal more about ourselves and each other.
+Our meetings were not uniformly successful in revealing the inner workings of our minds, but more often than not, we all left feeling we’d learned a great deal more about ourselves and each other.
 During my first year in a dream group, I developed deep relationships with the other members—including that attractive young woman, whom I later married.
 And I acquired not only valuable introspective skills, but also some very good habits of deferential and attentive listening.
 But leaving aside all the touchy-feely stuff, the bottom line is that it is seriously fun.
-There are very few things I’d rather do than attend a Dreams Group meeting.
+I loved being involved in dream groups, and hope to do so again someday.